Communities

 Post

 Many images and screenshots captured today, are larger than 2 MB, the max allowed size on Codidact.
 This means users will regularly run into a barrier when attempting to upload images to their posts (or profile).
 Just now, I wanted to create a new post, which would benefit from some screenshots, however, that process was more complicated than it should have to be, because I was denied uploading the screenshots, as they were too large.
 I can still upload them, but I'll have to go compress them first.
-This can be automated.
-Codidact should accept larger image file sizes client-side (10 MB?), compress them, and then upload them to the server.
+Codidact should accept images with a larger file size more reasonable today.

 History